ChetanSoni12/oci_policy_dg_monitoring/index.md

 - Access to an OCI tenancy with Admin Access.

-- VCN with Public subnet
+- VCN with a subnet

 - Auth Token for the Admin user with which you would be deploying the Function.